-AKRON EDUCATION SCHOLARSHIP
+AKRON EDUCATION ASSOCIATION SCHOLARSHIP

 A scholarship, sponsored jointly by The University of Akron, the Akron Board of Education and the Akron Education Association to cover maintenance fees.
 The scholarship will be awarded to a student planning to enter the teaching profession.
-The award will be granted by the University Scholarship Committee upon recommendation of a committee of the Akron Education Association and representatives of the College of Education.
+The award will be granted by the University Scholarship Committee upon recommendation of a committee of the Akron Education Association.
+First preference will be given to a son, daughter, niece, nephew, brother, sister or spouse of certificated employees of the Akron Board of Education who is enrolled in the College of Education as a full-time student.